-Ash lumber (generated from ash from the quarantine area) used to make pallets will need to be processed in a manner approved by state or federal agencies.
+Ash lumber used to make pallets will need to be processed in a manner approved by state or federal agencies.

 Does this apply to other hardwood species of logs such as oak, maple, etc?

-No, only ash logs are designated as a regulated article.
-However, moving all species of hardwood firewood is prohibited from Missouri to areas not under a state or federal quarantine.
+No, in log form, only ash logs are designated as a regulated article.
+However, moving all species of hardwood firewood is prohibited from Missouri to areas outside the federal quarantine.

 Where can I get a compliance agreement?